Monday, February 6 | 9:45 – 11:45 am

 Glen W Toepfer, CQA Solutions, Ltd.

-Attendees will examine physical samples from the field, view numerous photographs and/or video while given a detailed discussion of key visual indicators, consequences, preventative measures, and proper resolution of any issues.
+Attendees will examine physical samples from the field, view numerous photographs and/or video while given a detailed discussion of key visual indicators, consequences, preventative measures, and proper resolution of issues.
+Discussions will also include proven best practices that are often overlooked or not used.